-Net cash used in investing activities amounted to RMB14.8 million, RMB4.5 million and RMB117.2 million (US\$19.2 million) in 2012, 2013 and 2014, respectively.
+Net cash used in investing activities amounted to RMB14.8 million, RMB4.5 million, RMB117.2 million (US\$19.1 million) and RMB5.7 million (US\$0.9 million) in 2012, 2013 and 2014 and the first quarter of 2015, respectively.

 In September 2014, we borrowed from Xiamen International Bank a one-year bank loan in the amount of RMB30.0 million, which was due in September 2015 and bore a fixed interest rate of 2.585% per annum.
 In relation to this loan, we placed a cash deposit of RMB31.5 million in Xiamen International Bank, the use of which and the related interest is restricted by Xiamen International Bank until the loan is fully repaid.
 In October 2014, we borrowed from Xiamen International Bank a one-year bank loan in the amount of RMB60.0 million, which was due in October 2015 and bore a fixed interest rate of 2.585% per annum.
-In relation to this loan, we placed a cash deposit of RMB61.9 million in Xiamen International Bank, the use of which and the related interest is restricted by Xiamen International Bank, the loan is fully repaid.
+In relation to this loan, we placed a cash deposit of RMB61.9 million in Xiamen International Bank, the use of which and the related interest is restricted by Xiamen International Bank until the loan is fully repaid.
 In addition to the restricted cash described above, our net cash used in investing activities in each period was also attributable to capital expenditure relating to our leasehold improvements for our offices and clubhouses, as well as purchases of office and other operating equipment, motor vehicles and IT software.